kahan-shah/UCSC/Software Projects/Project 5/README.txt

-This program takes a text file and finds the specific part of a person's contact information that was in the text file}
+This program takes a text file and finds the specific part of a person's contact information that was in the text file